duskyshelf/clothingv2/README.md

 I saved the product data as a local JSON file and called it through an Angular factory as I wanted to set the data up quickly, but with the option of moving it to an external API if required.

-I initially built most of the logic in the controller and refactored the majority of the logic into 2 services, VoucherService and BasketService.

 Styling was done using HTML/CSS and Bootstrap.
 I kept the styling very simple as I wanted to focus more on the testing and logic.
 Bootstrap was useful for making sure the site was responsive.

 #### Voucher Code Comments